nice-digital/NICE-model-repo/README.md

 * Acronyms
 * Context on the associated NICE appraisals, articles and reports
 * A detailed summary of the analysis
-* A plain english summary of the analysis
+* A plain English summary of the analysis
 * Installation instructions
 * A step-by-step walkthrough of the code in `Model_Structure.R`
 * Descriptions of the probabilistic analysis and scenario analysis